montagejs/collections/README.md

     push, and pop, but slow splice.
 The `array` module provides extensions so it hosts all the expressiveness of other collections.
     The `array-shim` module shims EcmaScript 5 methods onto the array prototype if they are not natively implemented.
-The `observable-array` module provides methods for watching shallow content changes and length property changes provided that the developer is willing to degrade the performance of mutation functions for *the particular observed array*.
-Observability does not degrade the performance of mutations for non-observed arrays.
 -   `Object()`: can be used as a mapping of owned string keys to arbitrary values.
 The `object` module provides extensions for the `Object` constructor that support the map collection interface and can delegate to methods of collections, allowing them to gracefully handle both object literals and collections.
-The `observable-object` module provides methods for observing changes to owned properties using getters and setters.

 For all of these constructors, the argument `values` is an optional collection of initial values, and may be an array.
 If the `values` are